ADDITIONAL GRADUATE ADMISSIONS RESOURCES

 Students who have an undergraduate degree in another discipline and who need to pursue our post-baccalaureate program, must apply to the general admissions office of the university as a post-undergraduate student not seeking a degree.
 Please contact Dr. Anna Schmidt or visit the non-major section of our website for further information.

 Students who have completed post-baccalaureate coursework in Speech-Language Pathology and Audiology may apply for Fall admission to the M.A.
 Program.
+Kent State post-baccalaureate students may also apply for Spring semester admission to the M.A.
+Program.
 Applicants must have completed 4 out of 5 of the following courses or their university's equivalents before applying: